nad2520/PFA/README.md

 **Concept:** A triage tool for pet owners to determine medical urgency using Decision Trees.
 **Focus:** Logic, Medical Data, Mobile-First.

+**The Problem (Problématique):** Pet owners often lack the medical knowledge to distinguish between a minor issue and a life-threatening emergency, leading to either unnecessary panic visits to the vet or dangerous delays in treatment.

+**The Solution:** A digital triage system that provides immediate decision support using a **Decision Tree Classifier**, analyzing specific symptoms to categorize medical urgency (Monitor vs. Emergency) while maintaining a centralized digital vaccination and health record for the pet.

 ### Phase 1: The MVP (The "Must-Have")